petterh/textedit/docs/Chapter-10-Customization-and-Persistence.md

 Then it exits.
 Windows removes all RunOnce entries after executing them.
 If you don’t start any new TextEdit instances this Windows session, no new reboot entry will be added, and there will be no restart.

-The WM{"_"}QUERYENDSESSION/WM{"_"}ENDSESSION message pair have different behaviors under Windows 9x and Windows NT.
-Under Windows 9x, after each application responds with TRUE to the WM{"_"}QUERYENDSESSION message, they receive the WM{"_"}ENDSESSION message and are terminated.
-Under Windows NT, if you reply TRUE to WM{"_"}QUERYENDSESSION, you immediately receive WM{"_"}ENDSESSION and are terminated, even though other applications may still respond with FALSE to WM{"_"}QUERYENDSESSION.
+The WM_QUERYENDSESSION/WM_ENDSESSION message pair have different behaviors under Windows 9x and Windows NT.
+Under Windows 9x, after each application responds with TRUE to the WM_QUERYENDSESSION message, they receive the WM_ENDSESSION message and are terminated.
+Under Windows NT, if you reply TRUE to WM_QUERYENDSESSION, you immediately receive WM_ENDSESSION and are terminated, even though other applications may still respond with FALSE to WM_QUERYENDSESSION.

 I’ve tried to come up with good adjectives to describe this state of affairs (e.g., “weird,” “ridiculous”), but they all strike me as understatements.
 I’ll leave it as an exercise for the adjectivally inclined reader.